Timothy-Liuxf/TMChat/README.md

 **Start chatting with TMChat now!**

-TMChat, a small chat tool with a self-written TCP/IPv4 communication library, tmsocket.
+TMChat, a small chat tool with a self-written TCP/IPv4 communication library, TMSocket.

 ## Supported Compiler